sabman/aicasts.com/e2eml.school/211. Decision Trees with Python and Pandas/README.md

 However departure and transit time has variation.
 We can rephrase our question to deal with probabilities instead of certainties.

 We can set a goal like what time do I need to leave the house to get to office on time 9 times out of 10

+## Data

+The data that might solve this problem is historic records of train trips.